kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 managed by which driver instance.
 The owner reference ensures that objects beloging to a node get cleaned up when the node gets removed.

-In addition, whenever kubelet starts, it first deletes all `ResourceSlices` belonging to the node with a `DeleteCollection` call that uses the node name in a field filter.
+In addition, whenever the kubelet starts, it first deletes all `ResourceSlices` belonging to the node with a `DeleteCollection` call that uses the node name in a field filter.
 This ensures that no pods depending in DRA get scheduled to the node until the required DRA drivers have started up again (node reboot) and